MayankGandhe/helm-autoUpgrade/README.md

        "valuesURL": "https://raw.githubusercontent.com/MayankGandhe/helm-autoUpgrade/refs/heads/main/test/new-value.yaml"
      }'
    ```
-   - This will trigger a Helm upgrade (or install if the release does not exist).
+   - This will trigger a Helm upgrade .
 The release will be named `nginx-remote` and will use the provided chart and values file.
    - The values file can override settings such as the pod name using `nameOverride` or similar Helm values.

 3. **Integration with Application Pod**
    - In a real deployment, your application pod can call this API service directly.
-The API will immediately acknowledge the request, allowing your application to proceed with its workflow while the upgrade/install runs in the background.
+The API will immediately acknowledge the request, allowing your application to proceed with its workflow while the upgrade runs in the background.

 ---